Term one core modules:

 Covers all aspects of in-store retail design, including product, environment, technology, communication and service.
 You will also examine brand perception, buyer behaviour and engagement with the retail experience.

-The final module will either be a dissertation on your major research project or an assessed work based research project.
+The final module will either be a dissertation on your major research project or an assessed work based research project or a live-project.